kwonus/Quelle-Obsolete/Quelle.md

 In the case of gRPC, the third parameter must be "*" as it always generates all messages, in addition to the Quelle cloud-service definitions.

 The additional two parameters are optional, and are also very specific.
-If the third parameter is provided, it must be ( > ) or ( >! ).
+If the third parameter is provided, it must be the greater-than symbol ( > ).
 And the final and fourth parameter must be a valid path+filename specification.
 To expand on the previous example, we can save output to a file with this command:

 *@generate* Java CloudSearch  >  C:\\MyFolder\\src\\CloudSearch.java